 The Best Budget Backpacking Packs

 Need a pack that keeps costs low?
 We feel you.
 While there are benefits of top-shelf models, their drawbacks are felt most significantly in our wallets.
 After consulting our expert testers, researching the market, and summarizing our field experiences, we rounded up our favorite budget backpacking packs to help you find the right pack for your needs and your debit card.
-Common compromises in lower-priced packs are heavier designs, a smaller set of features, lower quality materials, and less advanced technology in suspension systems.
-If you aren't hiking far or often, though, you are less likely to notice these drawbacks, but you will notice the hundred dollars or more you saved.
-Below, we highlight and rank the 12 best budget packs, ranging in versatility, weight, durability, and more.
-More more budget picks, see our low-cost sleeping bag picks and wallet-friendly tents.
+For backpackers that aren't hiking too far or often, the limitations of budget gear are less noticeable than the hundred dollars or more you save.
+We highlight and rank the 12 best budget packs, ranging in versatility, weight, durability, and more.

 Best Men's Budget Backpacking Pack